usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 New provisions of the
-  2010 Standards at sections 230.1 and 708 require two-way communications systems to be equipped with visible as well as audible signals.</p>
+  2010 Standards at sections 230.1 and 708 require two-way communications systems to be equipped with visible as well as audible signals.

 #### 231 and 808 Judicial Facilities and Courtrooms